buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationOrganizationResource/Types/IfcLightDistributionCurveEnum.md

 There are three kinds of light distribution curves, see Figure 1.

-> NOTE&nbsp; The classification as type A, B, C is according to Standard CEN TC 169, prEN 13032-1, CIE 121:
+> NOTE  The classification as type A, B, C is according to Standard CEN TC 169, prEN 13032-1, CIE 121:

-> HISTORY&nbsp; New enumeration in IFC2x2.
+> HISTORY  New enumeration in IFC2x2.

 ## Items